 Here is my list of the best ceramic cookware sets

-This material is deeply connected with ceramic, but as it’s explained in Hunker.com, all porcelain is ceramic, but not all ceramic is porcelain. https://www.hunker.com/13408561/what-is-porcelain-enamel-cookware
+This material is deeply connected with ceramic, but as explained in Hunker.com, all porcelain is ceramic, but not all ceramic is porcelain. https://www.hunker.com/13408561/what-is-porcelain-enamel-cookware

 Consists of a metal base with a coating of porcelain, creating a slick layer that is, for the most part, non-stick.
-Most of the time, it comes in a variety of bright colors not prone to fading and has a wide variety of uses being able to go from stove-top to oven without any problem.
+Most of the time, it comes in a variety of bright colors not prone to fading, and has a wide variety of uses being able to go from stove-top to oven without any problem.

-Some other of the many advantages of this material is that it doesn’t react with acidic food (or any other kinds of food, for that matter), manages well extreme temperatures, and doesn’t release any toxic substances to either food or the environment.
+Some other of the many advantages of this material are that it doesn’t react with acidic food (or any other kinds of food, for that matter), manages well in extreme temperatures, and doesn’t release any toxic substances to either food or the environment.
 I mean, what more can you ask for?

 Nevertheless, there are a couple of disadvantages you should check out before committing to buy one of these pieces.
-Starting with the price, if you want good, durable porcelain enamel, you need a reputable high-end brand that makes thick and resistant coatings; with this particular material you want to avoid cheap pieces that are more prone to chipping and cracking.
+Starting with the price, if you want good, durable porcelain enamel, you need a reputable high-end brand that makes thick and resistant coatings; with this particular material, you want to avoid cheap pieces that are more prone to chipping and cracking.
 You should also consider that if you bump them too hard, drop them, or if your cat decides to push them off the counter, they will break (the only time I’ve almost regretted my cat lady lifestyle).

 And there you have it!
 I’ve covered the most commonly used cookware materials and their most common health concerns, and have come to a couple of conclusions:

 - Always look for reputable brands with certified materials and processes.

 - Don’t ever use metal utensils while cooking.